gomorpheus/morpheus-docs/getting_started/ha/HA_Shared_Storage.rst

     cp -r morpheus-ui morpheus-ui-bkp

-8. Create a symlink in the ```/var/opt/morpheus/``` for morpheus-ui pointing to the shared storage.
-Example:
+8. Create a symlink in the ```/var/opt/morpheus/``` for morpheus-ui pointing to the shared storage on the second appliance.
+Example below:

   .. code-block:: bash

    ln -s /nfs-share/appliance-files/morpheus-ui /var/opt/morpheus/morpheus-ui

-on the second appliance.

 ..
 TIP:: when adding additional nodes you will only need to run step 7 and 8